 |3.
 Representing Data and Phenomena||Create visual representations or models of physical situations.||Not assessed in the multiple-choice section||13–20%|

 |4.
 Data Analysis||Analyze quantitative data represented in graphs.||14–17%||8–13%|

 |5.
 Theoretical Relationships||Determine the effects on a quantity when another quantity or the physical situation changes.||25–32%||20–24%|

 |6.
 Mathematical Routines||Solve problems of physical situations using mathematical relationships.||14–20%||20–24%|

 AP and Higher Education

-Higher Education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
-The AP Higher Ed site features information on recruitment and admission, advising and placement, and more.
+Higher education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
+The AP Higher Education site features information on recruitment and admission, advising and placement, and more.

-Meet the current Development Committee for AP Physics C: Electricity and Magnetism.
+Meet the Development Committee for AP Physics C.